-This might look more familiar.
+This one is more familiar to most people.
 It’s from the world’s most popular tarot deck, the Rider Waite Smith (RWS), published 200 years later, in 1910.
-It features a glam, fabulous magician, the epitome of wizard magic.
+It features a glam and fabulous magician, the epitome of definition #2 i.e:, wizard magic.

 The creators of the RWS tarot (following the lead of earlier 19th century occultists) stripped all traces of trickery from their magician.
-In fact, most tarot readers today will focus solely on how powerful the magician is with his magic wand channeling divine energy into creation.
-If you get this card in a reading, you’re reminded of the inherent power within you to manifest all of your dreams.
-Sounds good and all, but how does “manifestation” actually work?
+In fact, most tarot readers today will focus on how powerful the magician is with his magic wand channeling divine energy into creation.
+If you get this card in a reading, you might be reminded of the inherent power within you to manifest all of your dreams.
+That sounds good and all but how does “manifestation” actually work?
 Is there a trick to making magic for ourselves?

 An archetype from world myths, religions, folklore and pop culture since antiquity – the trickster’s function is to disrupt.
 The trickster shakes the hero/heroine/society from doubt, complacency or overly rigid thinking.
 It seems to me we are living in quintessentially tricksterian times.
 Donald Trump, a disrupted economy, flat-earthers, anti-maskers; the trickster’s distinct mark of mayhem is everywhere in our increasingly post-truth culture.
 It’s unsettling indeed (read: terrifying), but the larger purpose is to shake us from complacency and rigidity.
-The trickster is a creative and necessary force, because we can’t manifest something from nothing.
+The trickster is a creative and necessary force, because we can’t manifest something out of nothing.
 We manifest by digging into, dismantling and rearranging old ideas into new creations.
-Wizard magic might look more glam and polished on the outside, but the real power lies in the man behind the curtain – the trickster within, pulling all of your strings.
+Wizard magic might look more glam and polished on the outside, but the real power lies in the man behind the curtain, the trickster within each of us, pulling all the strings.

-I believe my client tapped her inner trickster when she bought into the idea that she might be pregnant.
+I believe my client was visited by the trickster when she bought into the idea that she might be pregnant.
 It was only then that she was able to cut through the noise and get to what was important to her, clearing the way for something new.
 Can we tap this kind of magic on purpose?

 Actors do it all the time.
-The best of them are powerful tricksters and we, the audience, are transformed when we buy into their magic.
-The Russian stage director Konstantin Stanislavski disrupted and revolutionized the craft of acting at the turn of the century (incidentally at the exact same time the creators of the RWS were revolutionizing the tarot deck), when he threw out the broad, presentational schtick that audiences were used to and developed a new, naturalistic acting technique with an imagination-based tool at its center that he termed the “Magic If”.
-Still utilized by actors everywhere today, the Magic If states that in order for audiences to be transformed by your craft, you must act AS IF the fictional circumstances of the play are real.
-In other words… you must trick yourself.
+The best of them are powerful tricksters.
+The Russian stage director Konstantin Stanislavski disrupted and revolutionized the craft of acting at the turn of the century (incidentally at the same time the creators of the RWS were revolutionizing the tarot deck), when he threw out the broad, presentational schtick that audiences were used to and developed a new, naturalistic acting technique with an imagination-based tool at its center that he termed the “Magic If”.
+Now the core of modern acting, the Magic If states simply that in order for audiences to buy into what you’re doing, you have to act AS IF the fictional circumstances of the play are real.
+In other words… you have to trick yourself.